 In 2018, you simply cannot escape the constant news streams focused on data security of customers.
 From the massive breach at Equifax, to ethical questions surrounding Facebook’s usage of consumer data, the questions surrounding how both merchant and consumer data is being stored and used is paramount.

-We spoke to Amy Zirkle (@agzirkle) the Vice President of Industry Affairs of ETA regarding data security in the payment processing industry, and she provided insight into what the ETA, and the industry as a whole is doing to protect small business owners, and payment processors alike.
+We spoke to Amy Zirkle (@agzirkle), the Vice President of Industry Affairs of ETA, regarding data security in the payment processing industry, and she provided insight into what the ETA and the industry as a whole are doing to protect small business owners, and payment processors alike.

 There is a piece around communication and collaboration with the council that we at ETA take very seriously.

-I know you talked about the risk management and compliance, and tying into that the PCI Compliance bit.
-What other steps could small businesses take to not only protect their business, but to protect their customers’ data?
+I know you talked about risk management and compliance and tying into that the PCI Compliance bit.
+What other steps could small businesses take to not only protect their business but to protect their customers’ data?

-You’re seeing more and more, I think a greater recognition that communicating not just PCI matters, but broader payments issues to the small merchant segment are growing in prominence.
+You’re seeing more and more, and I think, a greater recognition that communicating not just PCI matters but broader payments issues to the small merchant segment are growing in prominence.
 I think we at ETA recognize the growing presence they are going to play and really want to help educate and do what we can to support that segment.

 What roles do payment processors play in ensuring that customers’ data is secure?